rithinch/rithinch.github.io/README.md

 ## Customization

 It's your website, and you control the source code.
 So you can customize everything, if you like.
-But we've provided a handful of quick customizations for you to consider as you get your website off the ground.
+But we've provided a handful of quick customizations for you to consider as you get your website off the ground..

 ### Quick configuration changes